 Second graders continue to deepen their understanding of circuits and electronics through our Lower School-wide electronics project that takes place each fall.
 Cross-curricular projects occur throughout the year, such as making mind maps of their Native American studies and researching their country of origin.
 LEGO® WeDo projects enable students to experience computer-based programming environments: hands-on building platforms are paired with coding software, which provides students with first-hand exposure to the building blocks of coding algorithms.
 Additionally, students create augmented reality projects by recording videos then encouraging their parents to “find” their messages.

 A dedicated outdoor space located just steps from our second grade classrooms is used year-round to support and broaden concepts and observations from a variety of projects and curriculum.
-Since 2010, second grade students have cared for chickens—from incubating and hatching eggs to designing and maintaining their coop—as an extension of the cross-curricular, hand-on learning experiences that take place both in the classroom and outdoors.
+Since 2010, second grade students have cared for chickens—from incubating and hatching eggs to designing and maintaining their coop—as an extension of the cross-curricular, hands-on learning experiences that take place both in the classroom and outdoors.
 Students benefit from the responsibilities and decision-making skills that are required when taking care of animals, and the experience provides them with firsthand knowledge in seeing where a food source comes from.